Delicate2000/MMpedia/README.md

 ## Data Format

-Here we describe how ImgFact is stored and organized.
+Here we describe how MMpedia is stored and organized.
 The ImgFact dataset is split into 30 subsets and each subset is compressed into a `.zip` file named as `TriplelistXXX.zip` (XXX is the index ranging from 001 to 030) .

 In each subset of ImgFact, The files are organized as follows:

-    |-TriplelistXXX
-        |-relation1
-            |-"Entity1 Entity2"
+    |-ServerID
+        |-Entitylist1
+            |-Entity1
                 |-1.jpg
                 |-2.jpg
                 |-3.jpg
                 ...
-        |-relation2
-        |-relation3
+            |-Entity2
+            |-Entity3
+            ...
+        |-Entitylist2
+        |-Entitylist3
         ...
     ...